 Retail and mail-order prescriptions may be refilled once you've consumed 75% of your supply.
 Retail orders require 23 days between refills and 68 days for mail-order.
 Maintenance drugs carry a 75% refill allowance when used within the last 180 days.

 For most specialty drugs, PEHP requires you to use our specialty drug vendor, Accredo, for coverage.
 Sometimes specialty drugs may be available through both our specialty drug vendor and through your doctor's office.
 In these cases, PEHP will offer your specialty medication for a lower co-payment through our specialty pharmacy and that will save you money.
-If you still chose to receive your specialty medications from your doctor's office, preauthorization may be required, and you may also have a separate out-of-pocket maximum of $3,600 per member, per year, for medications you receive through a provider's facility.
+If you still choose to receive your specialty medications from your doctor's office, preauthorization may be required, and you may also have a separate out-of-pocket maximum of $3,600 per member, per year, for medications you receive through a provider's facility.
 Co-payments through Accredo don't apply to the specialty out-of-pocket maximum.
 Check your Benefits Summary for your maximum cost.
 Call PEHP at 801-366-7555 or 800-765-7347 for information or help making the transition to Accredo.

 Most do.
 Go to www.pehp.org/members/prescription-drug-benefit/preauthorization to learn whether your drug requires preauthorization, or call PEHP at 801-366-7555 or 800-765-7347.
 Your physician can obtain a preauthorization form from the provider section of www.pehp.org or by calling the number above.